wqureshi1991/Interview-Tests/README.md

-# First fork the repository in your github version control.
-Do not commit to this branch
+# First fork the repository in your github account.

 # Simple yet elegant blog exercise
 Create a simple yet elegant blog in any technology stack of choice.
 In this repository there are 2 sample templates attached.
 They are just for illustration purpose.
 You may use them, but feel free to use something else.